telehash/interoper/README.md

 **Interoper** is a simple interop testing tool for Telehash.
 It uses docker under the hood and makes json reports.

+## Getting started

+1. Make sure you have docker installed. (use boot2docker on OSX).
+2. Download and install interoper.
+3. Create a Dockerfile in your projects root.
+(See [Creating docker images](#creating-docker-images) and [Test Control Protocol](#test-control-protocol))
+4. Run `interoper test`
+5. Run `interoper help` to learn about the other commands.

 ## Test file format